ronald1195/Programming-Journal/Python Tutorial.md

 # Save your file.
 You can do thi sin vi clicking on the [esc] key and then type ':wq' to write
 # and quit editing this file.
 Note that typing just :w writes or saves the file and :q will quit
 # it.
 This is not a vi tutorial so for further informatino about how to use this powerful editor
 # visit their website .. or google stuff.

 # Now we need to run this file!
-# In the terminal go to the directory where your python file was saved.
-Type:
+# In the terminal go to the directory where your python file was saved. ( In the terminal you
+# can do this by typing: 'cd your/directory/path'.
+CD stands for change directory and then you
+# can insert the directory (folder) path.
+If you dont know the complete path you can type 'ls' to
+# list all the accessible folders in the current direcotory.
+From there do 'cd [directory]' until
+# find where you saved your file.

+# Once you are in the folder where you saved your file in, type:

   python helloWorld.py